atcomputing/spacetravelagency/README.md

 1. Make sure you have a working [Android build system](http://developer.android.com/sdk/installing/studio-build.html);
 2. Git pull
+3. Install google play services
-3. Gradle should be able to fetch all the other needed libraries.
+4. Gradle should be able to fetch all the other needed libraries.

 [1]: https://play.google.com/store/apps/details?id=nl.atcomputing.spacetravelagency